 Success and impact of this new graduate course: "Nutrition and Healthy Aging" fills a critical gap in university course offerings.
 I was able to offer the new course just 8 months after I joined the faculty (while I was teaching NUTR481 and setting up my lab).
 I was honored to receive an evaluation score of 4.81 when it was offered for the first time; most importantly, I am pleased to know that the students truly enjoyed the class.
 Students told me that the class not only enriched their fundamental knowledge regarding aging nutrition, but also improved their critical thinking ability and writing/presentation skills.
-I am humbled by students' comments, e.g.: "I really enjoyed this course and the topics that were discussed"; "This course is not your standard course; it made the class more interesting and interactive"; "One of the best classes I have ever had at TAMU"; "Instructor motivated me to learn and gave me flexibility with my ideas"; "Dr. Sun is fantastic & really cares about each student.
+I am humbled by students' comments, e.g.: "I really enjoyed the class more interesting and interactive"; "One of the best classes I have ever had at TAMU"; "Instructor motivated me to learn and gave me flexibility with my ideas"; "Dr. Sun is fantastic & really cares about each student.
 Consistent feedback given to enhance our learning", etc.